How to use WhatsApp on your computer (Mac or Windows PC)

 Scan WhatsApp Web QR code using WhatsApp on iPhone

 7) Once your chats are loaded, select one from the left sidebar on your computer.
-Now you can send new messages, audio notes, photos, videos, documents, contact, stickers, and also create a poll.
+You can now send messages, photos, videos, and documents, and create polls.
+You can also make audio and video calls using the call icon at the top.

 Use WhatsApp in a web browser

-In addition to using WhatsApp in its computer app, you can also use it inside popular web browsers like Google Chrome, Microsoft Edge, Brave, Opera, Firefox, and Safari.
+In addition to using WhatsApp in its computer app, you can use it inside popular web browsers like Google Chrome, Microsoft Edge, Brave, Opera, Firefox, and Safari.
 The steps are similar to the app method we already explained above.
-Here’s a quick recap:
+But note that, unlike the WhatsApp computer app, you can’t make WhatsApp calls from a web browser.

 1) Visit web.whatsapp.com in a web browser on your computer, and you’ll see a QR code.